Information on companies involved

 The Royal Shakespeare Company and London Connected Learning Center work together alongside 5 secondary and primary schools in Lambeth on various projects.
 All the students involved have an opportunity to work with practitioners from the RSC and LCLC to gain a deeper understanding of the plays.

-The Royal Shakespeare Company is a registered charity based in Stratford upon Avon that helps teachers and students learn about Shakespeare through the use of its programmes and live shows.
-It helps connect writers, actors and artists to produce plays based upon Shakespeare’s own work as well as new work from living writers.
+based upon Shakespeare’s own work as well as new work from living writers.
 The Royal Shakespeare Company will be working alongside the drama academy to assist them in their development of acting, working on key aspects of their performance to enhance their abilities as actors and also prepare them for acting in front of a camera.
 Also, enhancing their understanding of texts such as the work of Shakespeare which will also further develop their performance during the piece.

-The London Connected Learning Center (LCLC), part of the Education Trust, is an organisation committed to helping schools and students harness the potential of new technologies.
-From better communication and more effective administration, to improved teaching and learning.
+effective administration, to improved teaching and learning.
 We will be working alongside a professional film maker Sam Lawler who has produced multiple documentaries.
 He will be meeting with us throughout the project assisting our film making ability and teaching us the skills required to produce the piece.
 Some of the skills we will be learning to use are using boom microphones to record audio on the day of filming, and also assisting us with some camera techniques such as focus pulls.
 He will also aid us in developing our concepts for the piece and putting forward ideas of how we could produce them, and then putting these ideas forward to the drama academy for discussion so that we can make a compromise for what we want to do within the project.

-J.P Morgan has a net worth of 41.5 billion, he was an American financier, banker, philanthropist and art collector who dominated corporate finance and industrial consolidation during his time.
+consolidation during his time.
 The role of J.P Morgan was financially supporting the project, providing a budget to each of the groups allowing them to purchase props and costumes, they also provided free tickets to view the play of Titus Andronicus at the Royal Shakespeare Company theater and payed for the workshop sessions provided to both us and the drama academy by members of the RSC and LCLC.

 No comments: